-Conservative treatments-such as rest, ice and physical therapy —sometimes are all that's needed to recover from a rotator cuff injury.
+Conservative treatments such as rest, ice, and physical therapy —sometimes are all that's needed to recover from a rotator cuff injury.
 If your injury is severe and involves a complete tear of the muscle or tendon, you might need surgery.

-Injections- If conservative treatments haven't reduced your pain, your doctor might recommend a steroid injection into your shoulder joint, especially if the pain is interfering with your sleep, daily activities or exercise.
-While such shots are often temporarily helpful, they should be used judiciously, as they can contribute to weakening of the tendon.
+Injections- If conservative treatments haven't reduced your pain, your doctor might recommend a steroid injection into your shoulder joint, especially if the pain is interfering with your sleep, daily activities, or exercise.
+While such shots are often temporarily helpful, they should be used judiciously, as they can contribute to the weakening of the tendon.

 Surgery - Many different types of surgeries are available for rotator cuff injuries, including: